-Fake tanners, sunless tanners or preparations used to imitate a tan are becoming much more popular as people are becoming more aware of the dangers of long term sun exposure and sunburn.
+Fake tanners, sunless tanners or preparations used to imitate a tan are becoming much more popular as people are becoming more aware of the dangers of long-term sun exposure and sunburn.
 There are now several ways of achieving a tan without having to expose your skin to the sun, these include:

-The sunless tanner dihydroxyacetone (DHA) is currently the most popular way of gaining a tan-like appearance without sun exposure as it carries less health risks than any of the other available methods.
+The sunless tanner dihydroxyacetone (DHA) is currently the most popular way of gaining a tan-like appearance without sun exposure as it carries fewer health risks than any of the other available methods.
 To date, it is the only active ingredient approved by the US Food and Drug Administration (FDA) for sunless tanning.

 All effective sunless tanners contain DHA.
 It is a colourless 3-carbon sugar that when applied to the skin causes a chemical reaction with amino acids in the surface cells of the skin producing a darkening effect DHA does not damage skin as it only affects the outermost cells of the epidermis (stratum corneum).

-There are many self-tanning preparations containing DHA on the market and many will claim to be best formulation available.
+There are many self-tanning preparations containing DHA on the market and many will claim to be the best formulation available.
 Consider the following points when deciding upon the preparation most suitable for you.

 Anyone wanting a tanned appearance without having to expose himself or herself to UV light can use these preparations.
-However, the final look will depend on the formulation used, individual's application technique, and the user's complexion type.
+However, the final look will depend on the formulation used, an individual's application technique, and the user's complexion type.

 The final result obtained from DHA self-tanning preparations is highly dependent upon the individual's application technique.
 Care, skill and experience are necessary when using these products.
 The following are some self-application tips to achieving a smooth and even look.